onemoonsci/nmrfxprocessordocs/pages/04.structure/02.molecules/docs.md

 NMRFx looks in two places for these files.
 First, if a local residue library directory has been set, it looks there.
 Local residue libraries are specified in the NMRFx Analyst GUI in the Preferences dialog (Structure section).
-In NMRFx Structure the location is specied in the project .yaml file as a "reslib" entry.
+In NMRFx Structure the location is specified in the project .yaml file as a "reslib" entry.
 For example:

     molecule :